verdarge/VerdStudio/README.md

 | Build, Run and Debug VERD Project                          |
 | Build Workspace                                            |

-Detailed explanations and screenshots for each functionality can be found in VERD Studio Reference Manual.
+Detailed explanations and screenshots for each functionality can be found in **VERD Studio Reference Manual**.

 VERD Programming Language
 -------